SummaryRead the full fact sheet

 Using the GI as a guide to healthy eating

 The GI can be considered when choosing foods and drinks consistent with the , but there are limitations.
 For example, the GI of some everyday foods such as fruits, vegetables and cereals can be higher than foods to be eaten occasionally (discretionary) like biscuits and cakes.
 This does not mean we should replace fruit, vegetables and cereals with discretionary choices, because the first are rich in important nutrients and and the discretionary foods are not.

 GI can be a useful concept in making good food substitution choices, such as having oats instead of cornflakes, or eating grainy bread instead of white bread.
 Usually, choosing the wholegrain or higher fibre option will also mean you are choosing the lower GI option.

 It’s not always possible or necessary to choose all low GI foods.
 There is room in a healthy diet for moderate to high GI foods, and many of these foods can provide important sources of nutrients.
 Remember, by combining a low GI food with a high GI food, you will get an intermediate GI for that meal.

 Choosing between high and low GI foods

 The best carbohydrate food to eat varies depending on the person and situation.
-For example, people with type 2 diabetes or impaired glucose tolerance have become resistant to the action of insulin or cannot produce insulin rapidly enough to match the release of glucose into the blood after eating carbohydrate-containing foods.
+For example, people with or impaired glucose tolerance have become resistant to the action of insulin or cannot produce insulin rapidly enough to match the release of glucose into the blood after eating carbohydrate-containing foods.
 This means their blood glucose levels may rise above the level considered optimal.

 Now consider 2 common breakfast foods – cornflakes and porridge made from wholegrain oats.
 The rate at which porridge and cornflakes are broken down to glucose is different.
 Porridge is digested to simple sugars much more slowly than cornflakes, so the body has a chance to respond with production of insulin, and the rise in blood glucose levels is less.